How Long Can a Baby Stay in a Doona Stroller? Safety Limits Explained

 How does a Doona stroller support baby growth?

-Adjustable harness settings and infant inserts help the Doona fit as your baby grows.
-Once your child outgrows the height or weight limit, transition to a larger stroller and car seat that provide more space and support.
+Adjustable harness settings and the infant insert help the Doona fit as your baby grows.
+Once your child outgrows the height or weight limit, transition to a larger stroller and car seat for more space and support.

 Are there safety checks for using a Doona stroller?

 Yes.
-Regularly inspect the frame, wheels, and harness, follow the manufacturer’s instructions, and ensure your baby is correctly buckled every ride.
-Replace the seat after crashes or when it reaches its expiration date.
+Regularly inspect the frame, wheels, and harness.
+Follow the manufacturer’s instructions and make sure your baby is correctly buckled every ride.
+Replace the seat after crashes, and stop using it once it reaches its expiration date or shows damage.

 Related articles